samyipsh/tp/docs/UserGuide.md

 ![User Interface](images/UIDetails.png)

-The image above shows the UI Components :
+The image above shows the UI Components:
-1. Menu Bar : shows the 'Help' and 'Show Alias' option.
+1. Menu Bar: shows the 'Help' and 'Show Alias' option.
-1. Command Bar : location for entering commands.
+1. Command Bar: location for entering commands.
-1. Result Display : shows result feedback from commands.
+1. Result Display: shows result feedback from commands.
-1. Contact List : shows the current contacts.
+1. Contact List: shows the current contacts.
-1. Footer : shows file path of the storage file and the total number of contacts.
+1. Footer: shows file path of the storage file and the total number of contacts.

 <div style="page-break-after: always;"></div>